guess-js/guess-js.github.io/content/next.md

 export default withRouter(layout);
 ```

-Inside of the component above, we create the navigation of the application.
+In the component above, we create the navigation menu of the application.
 We create three links: `/`, `/examples`, and `/about`.
 After that, we add a `div` class name `content`.
-Inside of this element we render the children elements which are passed to the layout component.
+Inside of this element, we render the children elements which are passed to the layout component.
 For example:

 ```javascript
 <layout>